 Sydney's hotel occupancy fell 3.4% to 86.5% in November, according to preliminary STR data, and a 3.9% ADR decline to 233.61 Australian dollars ($161.03) drove RevPAR down 7.2% to AU$202.06 ($139.28).

-LONDON—STR’s preliminary November 2017 data for hotels in Sydney, Australia, indicates significant occupancy and rate levels.
+LONDON—STR’s preliminary November 2019 data for hotels in Sydney, Australia, indicates lower performance.

-Based on daily data from November, Sydney reported the following in year-over-year comparisons:
+Based on daily data from the month, Sydney reported the following in year-over-year comparisons:

 +44 (0)207 922 1965

 The above is a news release written by a third party.
 While HNN’s editorial mission is to produce unique content, it occasionally publishes timely, newsworthy news releases to complement in-house reporting efforts.
 All news releases are clearly marked as such.
 For questions and clarification, please contact Editorial Director Stephanie Ricca at email@example.com.